- Georgina D'Angelo

 Big Bend is a great choice when it comes to the best national parks to visit in spring.
 The temperature averages in the high 50s to low 80s.
 This is perfect if you plan on doing lots of hiking and possibly camping.
 Be prepared for much chillier nights if you’re camping though, as Big Bend is a desert!

 There are four developed campsites in Big Bend National Park, as well as backcountry camping, but you do need a permit for that.
-We highly recommend booking well in advance as campsites do fill up quickly.
+I highly recommend booking well in advance as campsites do fill up quickly.
 If you want to be picky about your spot, you’ll need to book a few months in advance.

 There are more than 150 miles of hiking trails available to you in Big Bend National Park.
 You can hike in the Chisos Mountains, find your way to Balanced rock, take the Ross Maxwell scenic drive, and more.
-Remember, no matter what time of year it is, you will always need plenty of water when you go hiking!
-And snacks are a must too to maintain your energy.

 2. Great Smoky Mountains National Park Tennessee & North Carolina

-Rolling green mountains, wild horses, lush forest, and more is what you can enjoy at Great Smoky Mountains National Park.
+Rolling green mountains, wild horses, lush forests, and more is what you can enjoy at Great Smoky Mountains National Park.
 Located in Tennessee and North Carolina, Great Smoky comprises 522,427 acres.
 In spring you’ll witness the bloom of tons of beautiful wildflowers, making this a great time to visit.

 There is no entrance fee for Great Smoky Mountains National Park, but they are starting to charge for parking, so take note of this.
 The cost is about $5 per day or $15 per week.
 Because it is free, Great Smoky can be a busier national park than others.
 But great news for you, spring is the least crowded time to visit Great Smoky Mountains National Park!